Experienced Alimony Attorney Services in Worcester, MA

 Alimony, also known as spousal support, is a financial payment made by one spouse to another during or after a divorce.
 The purpose of alimony is to provide financial assistance to the lower-earning spouse, helping them maintain a similar standard of living post-divorce.

-In Massachusetts, eligibility for alimony is determined by several factors, including:
+In Massachusetts, eligibility for alimony support is determined by several factors, including:

 - The length of the marriage